GraphSL: An Open-Source Library for Graph Source Localization Approaches and Benchmark Datasets: Methods and Benchmark Datasets

 \section{Methods and Benchmark Datasets}

-The structure of our GraphSL library is depicted in Figure \ref{fig:overview}.
-Existing graph source localization methods can be categorized into two groups: Prescribed methods and Graph Neural Networks (GNN)-based methods.
+The structure of our GraphSL library is depicted in \autoref{fig:overview}.
+Existing methods can be categorized into two groups: Prescribed methods and Graph Neural Networks (GNN)-based methods.

 Prescribed methods rely on hand-crafted rules and heuristics.
-For instance, LPSI propagated infection in networks and labels local peaks as source nodes \cite{wang2017multiple}.
-NetSleuth employed the Minimum Description Length principle to identify the optimal set of source nodes and virus propagation ripple \cite{prakash2012spotting}.
-OJC identified a set of nodes (Jordan cover) that cover all observed infected nodes with the minimum radius \cite{zhu2017catch}.
+For instance, LPSI assumes that nodes surrounded by larger proportions of infected nodes are more likely to be source nodes \cite{wang2017multiple}.
+NetSleuth employs the Minimum Description Length principle to identify the optimal set of source nodes and virus propagation ripple \cite{prakash2012spotting}.
+OJC identifies a set of nodes (Jordan cover) that cover all observed infected nodes with the minimum radius \cite{zhu2017catch}.

 GNN-based methods learn rules from graph data in an end-to-end manner by capturing graph topology and neighboring information.
-For example, GCNSI utilized LPSI to enhance input and then applied Graph Convolutional Networks (GCN) for source identification \cite{dong2019multiple}; IVGD introduced a graph residual scenario to make existing graph diffusion models invertible, and it devises a new set of validity-aware layers to project inferred sources to feasible regions \cite{IVGD_www22}.
-SLVAE used forward diffusion estimation and deep generative models to approximate source distribution, leveraging prior knowledge for generalization under arbitrary diffusion patterns \cite{ling2022source}.
+For example, GCNSI utilizes LPSI to enhance input and then applies Graph Convolutional Networks (GCN) for source identification \cite{dong2019multiple}; IVGD introduces a graph residual scenario to make existing graph diffusion models invertible, and it devises a new set of validity-aware layers to project inferred sources to feasible regions \cite{IVGD_www22}.
+SLVAE uses forward diffusion estimation and deep generative models to approximate source distribution, leveraging prior knowledge for generalization under arbitrary diffusion patterns \cite{ling2022source}.

-Aside from methods, we also provide eight benchmark datasets to facilitate the research of graph source localization, whose statistics are shown in Table \ref{tab:statistics}.
-Memetracker and Digg provide seed-diffusion pairs.
-While others do not have such pairs, they can be generated by information diffusion simulations.
+\\ Aside from methods, we also release six benchmark graph datasets to facilitate the research of graph source localization, whose statistics are shown in \autoref{tab:statistics}.
+Information sources and diffusions can be generated by the function diffusion\_generation (\url{https://graphsl.readthedocs.io/en/latest/GraphSL.html#GraphSL.utils.diffusion_generation}).